 - a.
-A rezoning shall not be required for an existing legal lot of record for the development of a SFD with accessory uses, provided the existing zoning is identified in Table 3.A.3.B, Future Land Use Designation and Corresponding Standard Zoning Districts. - The AR District is consistent with the SA FLU designation in the Rural and Exurban Tiers only. - The AR Zoning District may be considered consistent with all FLU designations in the U/S Tier for existing agricultural uses or the purpose of permitting new agricultural uses, where in accordance with Art.
-3.C.1.F.1.c, Agricultural Uses in the U/S Tier. - The PO District is consistent with all FLU designations. - The AGR District is consistent with the SA FLU designation in the AGR Tier only. - The CRE District is consistent with the RR-10 designation only for those uses identified in Policy 2.2.3-a in the Plan. - The AP District is consistent with the LR-1 designation in the Glades Tier only for legal lots of records located north of Pahokee, on the east side of US 441, for the unincorporated community of Canal Point. - The RM District is consistent with the MR-5 designation only for those areas already zoned RM, prior to the Plan's August 31, 1989 adoption.
+A rezoning shall not be required for an existing legal lot of record for the development of a SFD with accessory uses, provided the existing zoning is identified in Table 3.A.3.B, Future Land Use Designation and Corresponding Standard Zoning Districts. - b.
+The AR District is consistent with the SA FLU designation in the Rural and Exurban Tiers only. - c.
+The AR Zoning District may be considered consistent with all FLU designations in the U/S Tier for existing agricultural uses or the purpose of permitting new agricultural uses, where in accordance with Art.
+3.C.1.F.1.c, Agricultural Uses in the U/S Tier. - d.
+The PO District is consistent with all FLU designations. - e.
+The AGR District is consistent with the SA FLU designation in the AGR Tier only. - f.
+The CRE District is consistent with the RR-10 designation only for those uses identified in Policy 2.2.3-a in the Plan. - g.
+The AP District is consistent with the LR-1 designation in the Glades Tier only for legal lots of records located north of Pahokee, on the east side of US 441, for the unincorporated community of Canal Point. - h.
+The RM District is consistent with the MR-5 designation only for those areas already zoned RM, prior to the Plan's August 31, 1989 adoption. - i.
+Certain uses in the CRE District over three acres require rezoning to IL.
+See Supplementary Use Standards. - j.
+Existing institutional or civic uses in the AR, RE, RT, RS or RM districts with an INST FLU designation shall not be considered non-conforming.
+However, a rezoning shall be required for any action exceeding DRO Authority.